Health Stories

 The Case

 At 82 most people would give up fighting and take most ailments for granted.
-Quite unlike this one individual who was brought to Gleneagles Global Hospitals, Mumbai following a fall.
+Quite unlike this one individual who was brought to Gleneagles Hospital, Mumbai following a fall.
 The fall caused the elderly gentlemen an excruciating amount of pain; adding to his discomfiture from Ankylosing Spondylitis.

 The Diagnosis